certik/hermes2d/doc/src/tutorial.rst

 Given the weak formulation and the discretization determined by the space and its mesh, we can proceed to the approximate solution of the problem by the Galerkin method.
-This method is the core of Hermes2D and provides a way to obtain a sparse linear system of equations, represented by the class {\tt LinSystem} in the code.
+This method is the core of Hermes and provides a way to obtain a sparse linear system of equations, represented by the class {\tt LinSystem} in the code.
 The solution of the linear system then yields an approximate solution of the original problem.
-\index{LinSystem}
-\index{Galerkin method}

 The class {\tt LinSystem} needs three things: your weak formulation, your spaces and finally an external sparse matrix solver, for example CG or UMFPACK.
 The following lines